dhis2/dhis2-docs-implementation/content/data-use/data-visualization.md

 ![Contextualized graph](resources/images/dataviz_024.png)

->**Note**:
+> **Caution**
 >
->Due to the interactive nature of DHIS2 dashboards, including specific timeframes (e.g., "last 12 months") in the titles can lead to confusion if filters are applied, such as changing the period to the last 6 months.
+> Due to the interactive nature of DHIS2 dashboards, including specific timeframes (e.g., "last 12 months") in the titles can lead to confusion if filters are applied, such as changing the period to the last 6 months.
 This discrepancy between the title and the visualized data can cause misunderstandings.
 Therefore, it is recommended to avoid specifying the timeframe in the title to maintain clarity and accuracy.

 #### Pie Chart